Selarang Barracks incident: Remembrance

-In order to honour the deeds and inspirational stories that unfolded in Changi during the war, the Changi Chapel and Museum was built in 1988 as a dedication to all those who lived and died in Singapore during the years of World War II.
-It also serves as an important educational institution and resource centre with documentation of significant events of the Japanese Occupation in Singapore.
-The Selarang Barracks Incident, Double Tenth Incident and other similar stories that were mentioned by the survivors of Changi Prison are retold on the storyboard displays for posterity.
-There are also showcases containing tools, materials and personal belongings of POWs and other artefacts related or used during World War II.
-The items displayed in the showcases were donated from organizations, POWs and their families, as well as other visitors.
+The Changi Chapel and Museum was built in 1988 as a dedication to those who lived and died in Singapore during World War II.
+It also serves as an educational institution and resource centre documenting the events of the Japanese occupation of Singapore.
+The Selarang Barracks Incident, Double Tenth Incident and other stories are retold on the storyboard displays.
+There are also displays of tools, materials and personal belongings of POWs and other artefacts.
+The items were donated from organisations, POWs and their families and visitors.

-On 19 April 1996, Australian Foreign Minister Alexander Downer and his wife, Nicky, made a personal pilgrimage to Changi Prison, to see the cell his father was kept in as a prisoner-of-war during World War II.
-His father, Sir Alexander Downer, was interned in Selarang Barracks from 1942 to 1943 and then in Changi Prison from 1943 to 1944.
-Downer also visited the Changi Memorial Chapel, where Sir Alexander had worshipped during his internment, the Selarang Barracks, and the camp parade square, where 17,000 Allied POWs were ordered to assemble in 1942.
+On 19 April 1996, Australian Foreign Minister Alexander Downer and his wife, Nicky, went to Changi Prison, to see the cell his father was kept in as a prisoner-of-war during World War II.
+His father, Sir Alexander Downer, was interned in Selarang Barracks from 1942 to 1943 and in Changi Prison from 1943 to 1944.
+Downer also visited the Changi Memorial Chapel, where Sir Alexander had worshipped during his internment, the Selarang Barracks, and the camp parade square.